Using C++

 /* Math funcions */ #include "osbs.hxx" __EXTERN_C real32_t bmath_cosf(const real32_t angle); real64_t bmath_cosd(const real64_t angle); real32_t bmath_sinf(const real32_t angle); real64_t bmath_sind(const real64_t angle); extern const real32_t kBMATH_PIf; extern const real64_t kBMATH_PId; extern const real32_t kBMATH_SQRT2f; extern const real64_t kBMATH_SQRT2d; __END_C |

 When we implement more complex geometric or algebraic functions, it is not easy to be clear in advance what the correct precision is.
-When in doubt we can always choose to use double
+When in doubt, we can always choose to use double

 and double

 ), with the associated maintenance cost.
-C++ solves the problem thanks to the templates (template<>
+C++ solves the problem thanks to templates (template<>

-Like there is a *.h
+Just as there is a *.h

-counterpart only usable from C++ modules (Listing 3).
+usable only from C++ (Listing 3) modules.

 bmath.hpp

-header (partial).
+(partial).

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 |